 - 4. Dry-Fit all joints to confirm Interference Fit.
-Before applying - One-Step solvent cement, test all connections (pipes, fittings and accessories) to confirm a proper interference fit exists.
+Before applying primer and Two-Step solvent cement, test all connections (pipes, fittings and accessories) to confirm a proper interference fit exists.
 Dry-fit contact between properly bevelled pipe and fitting sockets is essential in making a good joint.
 The bevelled pipe should easily enter the fitting socket and make contact with the inner fitting socket wall before bottoming out.
 A proper interference fit is present when the bevelled pipe can only be inserted 1/3 to 2/3 of the way into the fitting socket.
-This interference fit allows the One-Step solvent cement to effectively join the pipe and fitting.

-DO NOT solvent weld pipe, fittings or accessories that fit loosely together or where pipe bottoms out.
-Proper joint strength cannot be developed.

-DO NOT solvent weld pipe, fittings or accessories if a bevelled pipe cannot easily be inserted at least 1/3 of the way into the fitting socket.
-In this case the interference fit is too great and may cause excessive stresses at the connection leading to joint failure.

-5. Applicator Size.
+This interference fit allows the primer and Two-Step solvent cement to effectively join the pipe and fitting. - DO NOT solvent weld pipe, fittings or accessories that fit loosely together or where pipe bottoms out.
+Proper joint strength cannot be developed. - DO NOT solvent weld pipe, fittings or accessories if a bevelled pipe cannot easily be inserted at least 1/3 of the way into the fitting socket.
+In this case the interference fit is too great and may cause excessive stresses at the connection leading to joint failure. - 5.
+Applicator Size.
+Use the dauber provided inside the can of AguaRise primer to prime pipe and fitting surfaces to be joined.
+Primer may also be applied using the swab and blue handle provided inside the carton.
+Extra swabs and handles are sold separately.
+Contact IPEX for more information.

 Use the daubers provided in this carton and in accordance with these instructions.
-Proper dauber size is critical to ensuring the correct amount of AquaRise One-Step solvent cement is applied to the pipe, fittings and accessories.
-AquaRise One-Step solvent cement comes with a small dauber inside the can.
-Use this small dauber for 1/2", 3/4" and 1" diameter joints.
-A larger dauber is also provided separately inside this carton.
-Use the larger dauber for 1-1/4", 1-1/2" and 2" diameter joints.
+Proper dauber size is critical to ensuring the correct amount of AquaRise Two-Step solvent cement is applied to the pipe, fittings and accessories.
+AquaRise Two-Step solvent cement comes with a large dauber inside the can.
+Use this large dauber for 2-1/2" and 3" diameter joints.
+A Super Swab is also provided separately inside this carton.
+Use the Super Swab for 4" diameter joints.

-DO NOT use the larger dauber for 1/2", 3/4" and 1" joints.
-Joint failure can occur if excessive amounts of One-Step solvent cement are applied.
-Do not permit One-Step solvent cement to pool inside of fittings or accessories.
-Sufficient One-Step solvent cement must be applied in a timely manner and kept wet prior to assembly of the joint.
+DO NOT use the Super Swab for 2-1/2" and 3" joints.
+Joint failure can occur if excessive amounts of Two-Step solvent cement are applied.
+Do not permit Two-Step solvent cement to pool inside of fittings or accessories.
+Sufficient Two-Step solvent cement must be applied in a timely manner and kept wet prior to assembly of the joint.

-DO NOT use the small dauber on 1-1/4", 1-1/2" and 2" joints.
-Sufficient One-Step cement must be applied in a timely manner and kept wet prior to assembly of the joint.
+DO NOT use the large dauber on 4" joints.
+Sufficient Two-Step cement must be applied in a timely manner and kept wet prior to assembly of the joint.

-ONE-STEP SOLVENT WELDING PROCEDURE
+TWO-STEP SOLVENT WELDING PROCEDURE